 One natural tradeoff is given by the symmetric Dirichlet energy, that has the form

-it however, goes to infinity if a triangle is degenerate (i.e., triangle inequality becomes equality) and thus not suitable for generalization to Penner coordinates.
+it, however, goes to infinity if a triangle is degenerate (i.e., triangle inequality becomes equality).
+The paradox is that while this is a desirable behaviour for fixed connectivity mesh optimization, this behavior is also constraining, as it may prevent the optimization from finding a feasible solution for a set of constraints, if it requires a connectivity change.
+For the same reason, it is not suitable for generalization to Penner coordinates, as it cannot be smoothly extended to the whole space of metrics.
 We show next how such generalization can be obtained.

-For a pair of triangle meshes with the same connectivity and metrics $\ell_0$ and $\ell$, both invariants $J^1$ and $J^2$ can be expressed in terms of intrinsic per-triangle quantities
+For a pair of triangle meshes with the same connectivity and metrics $\ell^0$ and $\ell$, both invariants $J^1$ and $J^2$ can be expressed in terms of intrinsic per-triangle quantities

 where $\ell_i$ are edge lengths of a triangle, $\alpha_i$ are opposite angles, and $A$ is the area; these quantities, in turn, have simplex expressions in terms of metric lengths only.
-Moreover, as shown in \cite{Chien:2016:BDP}, Symmetric Dirichelt energy, expressed in terms of (squared) lengths is convex.
+Moreover, as shown in \cite{Chien:2016:BDP}, Symmetric Dirichlet energy, expressed in terms of (squared) lengths is convex.

-Assuming that the initial metric $\ell_0$ satisfies triangle inequality, both $J_1$ and $J_2$ can be extended to arbitrary Penner coordinates for the deformed metric $\ell$: $J_1$ is already quadratic in $\ell_i$, and $J_2$ can be expressed using Hero's formula as a 4th order polynomial in $\ell_i$: both are defined for arbitrary values of $\ell$.
+Assuming that the initial metric $\ell^0$ satisfies triangle inequality, both $J_1$ and $J_2$ can be extended to arbitrary Penner coordinates for the deformed metric $\ell$: $J_1$ is already quadratic in $\ell_i$, and $J_2$ can be expressed using Hero's formula as a 4th order polynomial in $\ell_i$: both are defined for arbitrary values of $\ell$.
 However, this is not the case for energies containing terms like $1/J_2$, such as Symmetric Dirichlet energy.

-\paragraph{Quadratic metric distortion energy.} As symmetric Dirichlet energy goes to infinity as triangle inequality approaches equality, we consider the quadratic approximation to the symmetric Dirichlet energy in terms of logarithmic coordinate differences $\lambda-\lambda_0$: if $\delta = [\lambda_1-\lambda^1_0,\lambda_2-\lambda^2_0,\lambda_3-\lambda^3_0]$, then
+\paragraph{Quadratic metric distortion energy.} As symmetric Dirichlet energy goes to infinity as triangle inequality approaches equality, we consider the quadratic approximation to the symmetric Dirichlet energy in terms of logarithmic coordinate differences $\lambda-\lambda^0$: if $\delta = [\lambda_1-\lambda_1^0,\lambda_2-\lambda_2^0,\lambda_3-\lambda_3^0]$, then

-where the matrix $A^{SDQ}$ is defined as follows in terms of edge lengths (with the standard cosine law and Hero's formulas used for the cosines and the area:
+where the matrix $A^{SDQ}$ is defined as follows in terms of edge lengths (with the standard cosine law and Hero's formula used for the cosines and the area:

 By construction, this energy has the property that it coincides with symmetric Dirichlet for small metric deformations.
 As it is expressed in intrinsic variables and has the permuational symmetry in edge indices, it is geometrically invariant and isotropic.
 Finally, it is quadratic, hence convex, and defined on the whole space of metrics.
-This is the main energy we use for most our examples.
+This is the main energy we use for our examples.